aaronwhitesell/sprints/README.md

 ## Sprints
 A series of unconstrained web development projects.
 ### Honor thy build 00
-* Use Bower to download jQuery.
+1. Use Bower to download jQuery.
+2. Add Gulp.